ArthurSudbrackIbarra/cloney-documentation/docs/creators/reusable-blocks.md

 1. **Open a Template File**: Begin by opening a template file where you want to define your reusable block.

-2. **Define the Block**: Inside the template file, use the `define` function to define your reusable block.
+2. **Define the Block**: Inside the template file, use the `define` structure to define your reusable block.

-3. **Add Block Content**: Inside the `define` function, add the content you want to include in the reusable block.
+3. **Add Block Content**: Inside the `define` structure, add the content you want to include in the reusable block.

 Here's an example of creating a simple reusable block named `"greeting"`: